lilyminium/diverse-dataset-discovery/README.md

 ###  1.4. <a name='Contributingdataback'></a>Contributing data back

-OpenFF would love to receive molecules that rank highly in rare groups (e.g., Count > 4), as they represent areas of chemistry where we currently have limited data coverage for training and benchmarking our force fields.
+OpenFF would love to receive molecules that are matches, as they represent areas of chemistry where we currently have limited data coverage for training and benchmarking our force fields.
 Your contributions would directly help us improve our force fields by filling these gaps and improving their accuracy.

 Feel free to reach out to us on the Open Force Field Slack or by email.